 Many military planners are convinced that Europe needs an effective Land Force to guarantee its security now more than ever.
 The employment of said land forces will be according to Europe's geostrategic interests, not the least of which is the Black Sea Region.
 Supported by the Romanian Armed Forces, in preparation for our Land Warfare Conference, we were able to secure an exclusive interview with Lieutenant General (Ret) Corneliu Postu, former Chief of Staff of the Romanian Armed Forces, where he shares his expert views on the current situation of the Black Sea Region and the roles the Romanian Armed Forces.

->> Download the 2024 Attendee list to see who you could meet at the Land Warfare Europe conference this 19 - 20 November, 2024, National Military Circle, Bucharest, Romania
+>> Download the 2024 Attendee list to see a snapshot of who attended Land Warfare Europe conference on 19 - 20 November, 2024, National Military Circle, Bucharest, Romania.
+This attendee list will give you the names and titles likely to attend the upcoming Land Warfare Europe 2025 event on 19 - 20 November, in Bucharest, Romania.

 In this interview, Colonel Roman Bobal, chief of artillery for Slovak armed forces, delves into the current transformation of recreating an artillery brigade.
 He draws upon lessons from Ukraine, logistical challenges and opportunities, geopolitical realities and how they inform the choices of the Slovakian forces.
 A valuable piece for understanding the inner thought processes of artillery units.